amizera17/F1-Monaco-Telemetry-Analysis/README.md

 ![Antony Noghes telemetry](Figures/07_antony_noghes.png)

-Norris gained approximately **0.111 s** across the analysed final section.
+Norris was approximately **0.111 s faster** across the analysed final section.

 Norris carried approximately 2 km/h more minimum speed and began accelerating slightly earlier.
 The speed difference was small, but because Antony Noghes leads onto the run to the finish line, a small exit-speed advantage can continue to influence elapsed time after the corner.